 As a chamber musician, he has performed at the Library of Congress and the National Gallery of Art.
 He has been an active arranger and publisher of music for horn and chamber music for over 20 years, and a brass repairman for six years.

-Bell has taught students of all ages, from college students at Catholic University and the College of Charleston to beginning horn students in his own private studio.
-His newest teaching endeavor is an interactive history of the horn, as part of “BSO on the Go” at Strathmore Hall.
+Mr. Bell has taught students of all ages, from college students at Catholic University and the College of Charleston to beginning horn students in his own private studio.
+He wrote and produced an interactive history of the horn, as part of “BSO on the Go” at Strathmore Hall.

 His teachers have included John Park (Buffalo), Roy Waas (Cleveland Orchestra), Milan Yancich and Verne Reynolds (Eastman), Ted Thayer (National Symphony), Julie Landsman (Metropolitan Opera), and Denise Tryon (Philadelphia Orchestra).
-Bell’s teaching is based on strong fundamentals, and reflects the philosophies of Philip Farkas, Carmine Caruso, Arnold Jacobs, and W. Timothy Gallwey.
+His teaching is based on strong fundamentals, and reflects the philosophies of Philip Farkas, Carmine Caruso, Arnold Jacobs, and Milan Yancich.
 Literature is chosen from the standard solo and orchestral literature, as well as etudes from Kopprasch, Gallay and Maxime-Alphonse.
 Horn ensembles from duet to large horn choir are a regular part of the curriculum.